-Rule 2: Solar, start current limit: 6.5 A (6500 mA), "Solar surplus", this activates excess charging with the existing surplus from a feed-in of 6.5 A.
+Rule 2: Solar, start current limit: 6.5 A(6500 mA), "solar surplus", this activates surplus charging with the existing surplus from a feed-in of 6.5 A.

-In both cases, you can specify a maximum time limit.
-This means that after the rule is active and the current limit is undershot, the rule is still used for the set time.
-This prevents the Charging Manager from switching off charging in the event of brief clouds.
+In both cases you can specify a maximum undershoot time.
+I.e. after the rule is active and then an undercut of the current limit occurs, the rule is still applied for the set time.
+This prevents the Charging Manager from switching off charging during brief clouds.

-The current strength is given by a formula, see instructions for formulas.
-The stream can be run as continuous.
-With the conditional operator you can switch the loading on and off.
+The current is given by a formula, see instructions for formulas.
+The current can be run as continuous.
+However, you can switch charging on and off with the conditional operator.

-Charging starts as soon as the electricity price is less than or equal to a value in euros.
+Charging is started as soon as the electricity price is less than or equal to a value in euros.
 Alternatively, you can also specify a price level that must be reached.
-As an electricity provider with a variable electricity price, the cFos Charging Manager currently supports Awattar and Tibber.
-So that the price-based charging rule can be used, you have to select the energy provider on the start page, Settings of the Charging Manager.
-For Tibber you still have to request the OAuth token.
-For this purpose there is a Tibber web link under "Configuration", which becomes active as soon as you have selected Tibber as your energy provider.
-Tibber defines the price level as follows: Very expensive: 140% above 3 days average, expensive: 115% above average, normal: 90% -115% of the average, cheap: below 90% of the average, very cheap: below 60% of the average .
-The cFos Charging Manger takes over the price level from Tibber and calculates it accordingly for Awattar.
+As electricity providers with variable electricity prices, the cFos Charging Manager currently supports Awattar and Tibber.
+In order for the price-based charging rule to be usable, you must select the energy provider on the start page, Settings of the Charging Manager.
+For Tibber, you still need to request the OAuth token.
+For this purpose, there is a Tibber web link under "Configuation", which becomes active as soon as you have selected Tibber as the energy provider.
+Tibber defines the price level as follows: Very expensive: 140% above 3-day average, expensive: 115% above average, normal: 90%-115% of average, cheap: below 90% of average, very cheap: below 60% of average.
+The cFos Charging Manger takes the price level from Tibber and calculates it accordingly for Awattar.

-You can use a formula (see Formulas) to specify when the loading rule should be active.
-If the formula returns a non-zero value, the loading rule becomes active.
-It becomes inactive when the formula returns zero and the underflow time has expired.
-Meter values, inputs and charging manager variables can be queried using formulas.
+You can use a formula (see Formulas) to determine when the charging rule should be active.
+If the formula returns a value other than zero, the loading rule becomes active.
+It becomes inactive when the formula returns zero and the undercut time has expired.
+Formulas can be used to query counter values, inputs and Charging Manager variables.

-For example, if you want to control the charging current using an external switch, or if you use a ripple control receiver that switches a relay according to the specifications of the energy supplier, you can use the following charging rules:
+If, for example, you want to control the charging current by means of an external switch or use a ripple control receiver that switches a relay according to the specifications of the energy supplier, you can use the following charging rules:

-The 1st charging rule states that the car should be charged with 8A when the S0 input is open.
+The 1st charging rule states that the car should be charged with 8A if the S0 input is open.

 The 2nd charging rule ensures that the car is charged with 16A if rule 1 does not apply.
-So you are switching between 8A and 16A here.
-You can also use the 1st charging rule by setting 0A to pause the car if the relay is opened.
+Here you switch between 8A and 16A.
+You can also set the car to pause with the 1st charging rule by setting 0A if the relay is opened.